SalmanAhmed1326/Research_agent_phidata_groq/README.md

    - Ensure you have access to the *Groq API*.
    - Configure any required API keys or dependencies.

+### *Note*: Please add .env file in your working directory and have api key in it of phidata, groq.
 ---

 ### Usage